graffen/xmpp.dk/_pages/01_connect.md

 title: Connect
 permalink: /connect/
 ---
 You can connect to xmpp.dk using your favourite Jabber client.
+There's a long list of clients available over at [xmpp.org][jabber-clients].

 ## To create a @xmpp.dk account
 Registration is handled in-band by your Jabber/XMPP client.
 This is the only way to create an account on xmpp.dk.